aaron13100/404solution/README.md

 ## Changelog ##

+## Version 2.30.3 (March 18, 2022) ##
+* Improvement: Allow WordPress to handle updates.
+* Improvement: Add a "View details" link to the plugins page.

 ## Version 2.30.2 (March 17, 2022) ##
 * FIX: Try to fix a MAX_JOIN_SIZE issue for a debug file participant.
 * FIX: Never include the user specified custom 404 page in the suggested results (thanks @csine).